About The FURICO Music Team (FMT)

 Media

-The main medium where FMT reveal the tracks is SoundCloud in the page of "The FURICO Music Team - Music Works", managed mainly by TI.
+The main medium where FMT reveal the tracks is SoundCloud in the page of "The FURICO Music Team - Auditory Arts", managed mainly by TI.
 We are so grateful that we knew various brilliant musicians all over the world each other and they and other listeners listen to our tracks there.
 So, we hope any listener to feel free to leave comments and send direct messages to us.

 SoundCloud: "The FURICO Production"